pri-Mohanty/subnuclear-sherlock/README.md

 # Subnuclear Sherlock: Mechanistic Interpretability of Lorentz Invariance in Transformers

-Traditional Physics-ML treats neural networks as black boxes, optimising for classification accuracy — for example, separating Top Quarks from QCD background.
+Traditional Physics-ML treats neural networks as black boxes, optimising for classification accuracy  - for example, separating Top Quarks from QCD background.
 High accuracy, however, does not guarantee that a model has learned the underlying physical laws.
 It may simply be exploiting dataset biases, such as energy thresholds or angular correlations that are discriminative without being physically fundamental.

 This repository takes a **Mechanistic Interpretability** approach to a Transformer trained on a toy particle decay dataset.
-The central question is: **does a standard Transformer independently discover Special Relativity — specifically the Lorentz-invariant mass formula — and if so, through what computational pathway?**
+The central question is: **does a standard Transformer independently discover Special Relativity  -specifically the Lorentz-invariant mass formula  -and if so, through what computational pathway?**

 The experiments produce a complete mechanistic story, including one result that contradicts the naive expectation and reveals something physically meaningful about the dataset structure.